div199/Golem-and-Pumpkin-Game-in-Unity/README.md

 Open it "It will take some time to import the assets"

-Now you and click on play icon to run the game.
+Now you can click on play icon to run the game.
-If you want to make an .exe of it..go in built project option and you can create .exe for android, ios,windows.
+If you want to make an .exe of it,go to built project option and you can create .exe for android, ios,windows.

 **Thanks a lot for reading**